-If it has recently come to your attention that you require a VIN Verification for one or more of your motor vehicles, you probably wonder what that means and how it will affect you.
+If it has recently come to your attention that you require a licensed vehicle verifier in California for one or more of your motor vehicles, you probably wonder what that means and how it will affect you.
 Every motorist should know their vehicle’s VIN and its verification status because these details greatly affect your car.
 The VIN Number keeps your car safe by proving and tracing its ownership.
 The number also comes in handy in valuing a car during negotiations as it reveals the ownership and maintenance history.

 What is a VIN Number?